 Opt for Daybeds

 If you live in an apartment with very limited room, trading in your traditional bed for a daybed can create more floor space.
-Daybeds are often fitted against the wall, and since they're designed to be styled this way, they don't look awkward in corners (as feng shui would remind us).
+Daybeds often fit against the wall, and since they're designed to be styled this way, they don't look awkward in corners (as feng shui would remind us).
 In this room by Afro Bohemian Living, a lush daybed is placed along the wall to allow room for a small dining area.
 Bonus perk: A daybed can double as a couch when you're not sleeping.